 Figure 3 shows the monitoring of the receiver gain for the current cycle.
-The mean value over the cycle is 4.76mv/K and 4.54mV/K for channel 23.8GHz and 36.5GHz respectively.
+The mean value over the cycle is 4.77mv/K and 4.54mV/K for channel 23.8GHz and 36.5GHz respectively.
 These values are close to values estimated on-ground during characterization of the instrument (4.793mV/K and 4.665mV/K for channels 23.8GHz and 36.5GHz respectively).
-The gain of both channels show a small decrease of less than 0.005mV/K. Nominal behavior is observed since only 1 cycle of data is considered in this section.